 Step 7: Register for Your Department

-Final step is to choose your department of study based on your research interest.
+The final step is to choose your department of study based on your research interest.
 Generally, it takes 4-5 classes per semester for full-time undergraduates.

 Once you are done with the registration process, you have completed the application process.